gearboxworks/docker-composer/README.md

 If a container is missing, it will be downloaded and created.
 Multiple versions can co-exist.

+Install, create, and start the composer Gearbox container.

+`./launch install composer`

 Create, and start the composer Gearbox container.

-`./bin/launch -gb-name composer`

-Create, and start the composer Gearbox container.
 Run a shell.

-`./bin/launch -gb-name composer -gb-shell`
+`./launch shell composer`

-Create, and start the composer Gearbox container with version 1.7.3 and run a shell.
+Create, and start the composer Gearbox container with version 1.10.0 and run a shell.

-`./bin/launch -gb-name composer -gb-version 1.7.3 -gb-shell`
+`./launch shell composer:1.10.0`

-If composer is symlinked to `launch`, then you can drop the `-gb-name` flag.
+If composer is symlinked to `launch`, then the Gearbox container will be determined automatically.

-`./bin/composer`
+Symlinks will be created upon installation.

+`./composer`

 Running composer Gearbox container default command.
 If a container has a default interactive command, arguments can be supplied without specifying that command.

-`./bin/composer -flag1 -flag2 variable`
+`./composer -flag1 -flag2 variable`

-`./bin/launch -gb-name composer -gb-version 1.7.3 -flag1 -flag2 variable`
+`./launch composer:1.10.0 -flag1 -flag2 variable`

 Running alternate commands within the composer Gearbox container.

-`./bin/composer -gb-shell -- ls -l`
+`./launch shell composer:1.10.0 ls -l`

-`./bin/launch -gb-name composer -gb-version 1.7.3 -gb-shell -- ls -l`

-`./bin/composer -gb-shell -- ps -eaf`
+`./launch shell composer:1.10.0 ps -eaf`

-`./bin/launch -gb-name composer -gb-version 1.7.3 -gb-shell -- ps -eaf`

 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.
 To show what ports are exported to the host.

-`./bin/launch -gb-name composer -gb-list`
+`./launch list composer`

 ## Method 2: GitHub repo